psnjiki/bike-trips/README.md

 - *data_dir* is the directory where to store the data. defaults to "./"
 - *chunksize* (optional) allows to control the memory by processing the data by chunks.
 - all these arguments are optional.
 Do not include an argument in config if you don't need it.
-ex: get all bixi's historical data

-This downloads only data that does not already exists in the directory.

 Easily configure your own config file: